IEA-Task-43/digital_wra_data_standard/src/pydantic_model_creation_notes.md

 - Added `BaseModelWithHash` class that adds a `hash` method to the model attributes with values that are not an instance of `BaseModel` or a `Set` and added this to all classes that caused unhashable type errors
 - change `classification` on `SensorItem` to string type and add a validator to ensure the string meats the required format
 - change `version` on `IeaWindResourceAssessmentDataModel` to string type and add a validator to ensure the string meats the required format
+- removed the use of `confloat` and replaced with `Field` annotation to pass linting and conform with [pydantic 3.0](https://docs.pydantic.dev/latest/api/types/#pydantic.types.confloat)

 The code linting and formatting tool [ruff](https://docs.astral.sh/ruff/) was used to ensure the code was formatted correctly.